Engineering Altermagnetism via Layer Shifts and Spin Order in Bilayer MnPS$_3$: Results

+Although both alignments are collinear and compensated, they yield distinct spin–Laue structures under lateral displacement, leading to different electronic responses.
+In all relaxed configurations the net magnetic moment vanishes within numerical tolerance, so the observed spin splitting cannot originate from ferromagnetism but instead reflects symmetry breaking consistent with altermagnetism.
+The robust intralayer Néel order in MnPS$_3$, stabilized by strong in-plane exchange, is only weakly perturbed by bilayer formation~\cite{leon2025interlayer}.
+Thus, the two AFM configurations directly link stacking to either symmetry preservation or the emergence of altermagnetic and quasi-altermagnetic spin splitting.

-To explore how stacking-dependent symmetry affects the electronic structure, we analyze the spin-resolved band structures of bilayer MnPS$_3$ for both AA and AA$^\prime$ stackings (Fig.~\ref{fig:bandsAA} and Fig.~\ref{fig:bandsAAp}).
+\textbf{Band Structure} \bluemark{To explore how stacking-dependent symmetry affects the electronic structure, we analyze the spin-resolved band structures of bilayer MnPS$_3$ for both AA and AA$^\prime$ stackings (Fig.~\ref{fig:bandsAA} and Fig.~\ref{fig:bandsAAp}).

-In AA stacking, the $\uparrow\downarrow/\uparrow\downarrow$ configuration (Fig.~\ref{fig:bandsAA}, top row) yields fully spin-degenerate bands across all considered in-plane displacements.
+In AA stacking, the parallel spin aliment configuration (Fig.~\ref{fig:bandsAA}, top row) yields fully spin-degenerate bands across all considered in-plane displacements.
 This spectral regularity directly reflects the preservation of key symmetry elements under such shifts.
 As shown in Fig.~\ref{fig:sim} (left panel), displacements like $(1/3,2/3)$ and $(1/2,0)$ maintain inversion or vertical mirror symmetries, which constrain the band structure and enforce identical dispersion for both spin channels throughout the Brillouin zone.
-In contrast, the $\uparrow\downarrow/\downarrow\uparrow$ configuration (Fig.~\ref{fig:bandsAA}, bottom row) exhibits a more varied $\mathbf{k}$-dependent spin-splitting response.
-The lateral displacement $\mathbf{t}$ directly determines which spatial symmetries are preserved or broken (see Fig.~\ref{fig:sim}, left panel).
-For instance, in the AA+$(1/3,\,2/3)$ stacking, where both inversion and mirror symmetries are absent, significant spin splitting emerges near $\Gamma$ and K$'$.
-In AA-based bilayers, this illustrates how systematic shifts in stacking registry induce controlled symmetry breaking and, consequently, enable tunable spin-resolved features in the electronic structure.
+In contrast, the antiparallel configuration (Fig.\ref{fig:bandsAA}, bottom row) exhibits a more varied $\mathbf{k}$-dependent spin-splitting response.
+The lateral displacement $\mathbf{t}$ directly determines which spatial symmetries are preserved or broken (see Fig.\ref{fig:sim}, left panel).
+For instance, in the AA+$(1/3,2/3)$ stacking, the antiparallel spin alignment removes global inversion symmetry $\mathcal{P}$, yielding a noncentrosymmetric magnetic space group ($P3$) with no surviving spin-exchanging connectors.
+This symmetry-starved regime produces significant spin splitting near $\Gamma$ and K$'$, consistent with the quasi-altermagnetic behavior described in recent symmetry-based classifications~\cite{Zeng2024Description,Pan2024}.
+Overall, AA-based bilayers demonstrate that systematic shifts in stacking registry, combined with interlayer spin order, act as a powerful symmetry control knob for generating tunable spin-resolved features in the electronic structure.